stephcmccoy/stephcmccoy/README.md

 - Hi, I’m @stephcmccoy
-- I’m interested in data analytics in the government sector.
+- I’m interested in data analytics in the health sector
-- I’m currently learning basic data analytics.

 <!---
 stephcmccoy/stephcmccoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.